On this page:

 Develop your child’s musical abilities through more independent activities and expand cognitive skills through creativity and self-awareness.

-Set your child on the right path by engaging them in multicultural music, movement-based play, and neuroscience-based learning.
+Set your child on the right path by engaging them in multicultural music, movement-based play, and developmentally-based learning.
 This class focuses on cognitive skills relevant to music, such as sustaining attention, remembering songs, and recognizing perceptual cues as well as developing gross motor function in toddlers by encouraging them to move their bodies in time to sounds and music.
-Children will also practice listening and singing, playing simple instruments like maracas and drums, and taking turns, leading to musical competence, confidence, a sense of belonging, and increased social skills.
+Children will practice listening and singing, playing simple instruments like maracas and drums, and taking turns, leading to musical competence, confidence, a sense of belonging, and increased social skills.
 You and your child will participate actively in the class, while you support the development of your child’s musical creativity and build further skills for musical interaction together.
-You’ll also receive access to the parent portal which includes downloadable activities to try at home, curated articles and content on childhood development, and updates on your child’s growth throughout the course.

 A care provider accompanies their child for all classes for this course.